maxlebedev/maleficer/README.md

     - Check for more places that benefit from ecs.Query.where
     - 3rd char, a pull+aegis spell, a kill spell with 1 range (corwin)
     - Doors via conditional blocking
-    - basic lightning attack that uses the ray func I made
     - mageblight: a curse that harms player when they don't progress the game
         * probably when they spend N turns without killing an enemy
         * escalates in damage
-    - plus prefabs for BDP map
+    - prefabs for BDP map
     - drunken walk map for caves
     - X/TAB to examine, target mode without casting spell
         * This gives us a good reason to decouple target from spell